paveloom/paveloom.dev/content/pensieve/how-to-transcode-a-video-for-lbry-before-uploading.md

 +++
-title = "Transcoding a video for LBRY before uploading" description = "How would one transcode a video for LBRY before uploading?"
+title = "How to transcode a video for LBRY before uploading?" description = "How would one transcode a video for LBRY before uploading?"
 +++

 # {{ title() }} {#}
-#### Updated: 11-Feb-2022 {#}
+#### Updated: 1-Jun-2022 {#}

-The built-in video transcoding function in the LBRY desktop application starts the FFmpeg utility process with the following parameters:
+The built-in video transcoding functionality in the LBRY desktop application starts an FFmpeg utility process with the following parameters:

 ```go